-- Download and install Arm Development Studio. - If you intend to use the Statistical Profiling Extension (SPE) in Streamline, there are some additional system requirements.
-Refer to 1.4 System requirements for SPE support on page 1-14.
+- Download Arm Development Studio.
+See Arm Development Studio Downloads. - Install Arm Development Studio.
+Follow the instructions in the Arm Development Studio Getting Started Guide. - If you intend to use the Statistical Profiling Extension (SPE) in Streamline, there are some additional system requirements.
+Refer to System requirements for SPE support.

-1. Configure the Linux kernel.
+1. Validate the Linux kernel configuration.

-The kernel configuration must include the options that are described in A.1 Kernel configuration menu options on page Appx-A-31.
-You can usually find your kernel configuration in /proc/ config.gz.
+The kernel configuration must include the options that are described in Kernel configuration menu options.
+You can usually find your kernel configuration in /proc/config.gz.
 If this file is not visible, depending how your system is configured, you can create it by running: